Paint Calculator

 How the paint calculator works

 For a rectangular room, the paintable wall area is 2 × (length + width) × height.
-We subtract 20 sq ft per door and 15 sq ft per window (industry-standard averages).
+We subtract a standard area per door and per window.
 If you include the ceiling, we add length × width.

 That gives you the one-coat paintable area.
-Multiply by the number of coats, divide by coverage per gallon (default 350 sq ft — typical for a smooth, primed surface), and add a 10% waste factor for spills, roller loading, and touch-ups.
-We round up to whole gallons because paint stores don't sell fractions.
+Multiply by the number of coats, divide by coverage per container, and add a 10% waste factor for spills, roller loading, and touch-ups.
+We round up to whole containers because paint stores don't sell fractions.

 When to bump the waste factor